jtorral/DockerPgHa/README.md

 We will generate containers for 2 centers with 2 nodes each using the docker-compose file generator

 ```
-./genCompose -npg -d2 -p2 -v16
+./genCompose -n pg -d 2 -c 2 -v16
 ```

 ```
 Usage:
        ./genCompose [OPTION]

        -d Number of data centers to simulate. (default = 1)
-       -p number of nodes per data center. (default = 2)
+       -c number of nodes per data center. (default = 2)
        -n Prefix name to use for db container.
        -v Postgres Major version number. i.e 16

        Number of db nodes is capped at 9.
-So (-d * -p) should be <= 9
+So (-d * -c) should be <= 9
-       Number of etcd nodes are calculated on (-d * -p ) / 2 + 1
+       Number of etcd nodes are calculated on (-d * -c ) / 2 + 1
 ```

 From the main folder